aida-dataset-register/aida-dataset-register.github.io/about.md

 * [Radiology and Nuclear Medicine](https://www.re3data.org/search?query=&subjects%5B%5D=20530%20Radiology%20and%20Nuclear%20Medicine)
 * [Pathology and Forensic Medicine](https://www.re3data.org/search?query=&subjects%5B%5D=20506%20Pathology%20and%20Forensic%20Medicine)
 * [Artificial Intelligence, Image and Language Processing](https://www.re3data.org/search?subjects[]=40904%20Artificial%20Intelligence,%20Image%20and%20Language%20Processing).

+## Access and privacy
+AIDA is a collaboration arena for academia, industry and healthcare and supports OpenScience and [FAIR data](https://www.go-fair.org/fair-principles/).
+AIDA can facilitate large scale data exports for research from clinical production systems, and can host research data for sharing.
+AIDA uses data mainly from medical imaging, and therefore has an obligation to adequately safeguard the privacy of the individuals concerned.
+Therefore AIDA only shares data that is ethically approved for sharing, and when a contractual agreement is in place that includes non-disclosure of data, such AIDA partner contracts for [innovation projects](https://medtech4health.se/aida/ansok-om-innovationsprojekt/), [clinical-](https://medtech4health.se/aida/ansok-klinisk-fellow/) or [technical fellowships](https://medtech4health.se/aida/ansok-om-teknisk-fellow/), [on-site development projects](https://medtech4health.se/aida/ansok-om-pa-plats-utveckling/), or [network partnerships](https://medtech4health.se/aida/partnerskap/).
+AIDA also facilitates contacts with data controllers for datasets shared on AIDA for data sharing options outside of AIDA.

+Please see the [AIDA GDPR policy](https://docs.google.com/document/d/1TvjTeoUiqaafnBQGaJDjHcFCUBfhiKmUTWJG_bkGIWs/edit) for more details.
+AIDA is planning a revision of its platform and will update this section as extended capabilities become available.

+### Anonymous vs identifiable data
+Currently, AIDA exclusively uses anonymized data.
+However to facilitate export and work with larger amounts of data, AIDA is planning to establish a platform that is secure enough to store, share and process also identifiable data.

 ## Acknowledgements
 This site uses the following free and open services and technologies: